Phonons as a platform for non-Abelian braiding and its manifestation in layered silicates

 \subsubsection{Determination of the topological configuration}

 We can now determine the topological configuration of any multi-band nodal phase through the numerical calculation of patch Euler classes.
-We emphasize that the unsigned patch Euler class of a pair of nodes determines the relative stability of the nodes within the patch, which is a gauge invariant quantity.
+We emphasise that the unsigned patch Euler class of a pair of nodes determines the relative stability of the nodes within the patch, which is a gauge invariant quantity.

-First, we compute the absolute value of the patch Euler class of every pair of nodes of the same gap, and repeat this for each gap.
-Then, for the nodes in a chosen initial patch, we assign their frame charges -- consistently with the computed unsigned patch Euler class -- as well as a Dirac string connecting them.
+First, we compute the absolute value of the patch Euler class of every single band crossings and of every pair of band crossings in the same gap, and repeat this for each gap.
+These constitute the gauge invariant quantities that constrain the assignment of signed frame charges and Dirac strings.

+Once the patch Euler classes are determined, we build the global topological configuration of nodes like completing a puzzle.
+Choosing an initial pair of nodes, we assign a signed frame charge to each one under the constraint of the pair's patch Euler class, as well as the Dirac string connecting them.
 Then, we repeat the operation with every patch that overlaps with the previous one.
-There, the assignment of the frame charges and the Dirac strings -- still under the constraints of the unsigned patch Euler classes -- are less arbitrary since the previous charges and Dirac strings have been fixed already.
-The complete topological configuration then follows unambiguously as dictated by relative consistencies, $i.e.$~consistency with the computed patch Euler classes and consistency with the previously fixed charges and Dirac strings.
+Consequently, the assignments of the frame charges and the Dirac strings -- still under the constraints of the computed patch Euler classes -- are less arbitrary since the previous charges and Dirac strings have been fixed already.
+The complete topological configuration then follows unambiguously as dictated by relative consistencies, i.e.~consistency with the computed patch Euler classes and consistency with the previously fixed charges and Dirac strings.

 We can now make use of all the conceptual tools exposed above (non-Abelian frame charges, patch Euler class, Dirac strings, and braiding processes) to obtain a pictorial representation of any nodal topological phase which is not only descriptive but also predictive.
-Indeed, from a known initial topological configuration we can predict the outcome of any phase transition happening through the displacement of the nodes leading to band inversions and braiding processes.
+Indeed, from a known initial topological configuration we can predict the outcome of any phase transition happening through the displacement of the nodes induced by band inversions and braiding processes.
 We illustrate this in the main text with a detailed discussion of the band inversions in the phonon spectrum.